-304. MODERN PHYSICS IN BIOLOGY.
+304. MODERN PHYSICS IN BIOLOGY......4

 Prerequisite: PHYS 105 and 115 or consent of instructor.
 This course introduces students to concepts of atomic, molecular, nuclear, and statistical physics with application to biology and medicine.
 These concepts are used to understand quantitatively photosynthetic energy harvesting, electron transport, thermoregulation, membrane potential generation and propagation, DNA and protein structure determination, protein dynamics and structural activation, biological and medical imaging, and interaction of nuclear radiation with biological tissues.
-The harvesting, electron transport, thermoregulation, membrane potential generation and propagation, DNA and protein structure determination, protein dynamics and structural activation, biological and medical imaging, and interaction of nuclear radiation with biological tissues.
 The course includes a laboratory that introduces students to physical techniques used in modern biology and medicine.
 Experiments include molecular dynamics simulations, spectrophotometry, fluorescence spectroscopy, fluorescence microscopy, pulsed NMR spectroscopy and MRI, ultrasound imaging, computed tomography, and nuclear radiation detection.
 Spring term.